-The Sub-Fund makes sustainable investments whereby a minimum of 50% of the Sub-Fund's net assets are invested in shares of companies that derive at least 50% of their revenue from goods and services or invest at least 50% of their CAPEX in relation to business activities which align positively with one of the 9 out of 17 United Nations Sustainable Development Goals ("the Sustainable Development Goals").
-Outside the 50% minimum sustainable investments, investments may be made in companies that have less than 50% revenue/CAPEX alignment or no alignement with the one of the UN SDGs.
+The Sub-Fund makes sustainable investments whereby a minimum of 50% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals ("the SDGs").
+Outside the 50% minimum sustainable investments, investments may be made in companies that no alignement with the one of the UN SDGs.